Siriki Dembélé

 Dembélé is known for his speed, taking on players with his dribbling ability, and holding the ball bringing others into play.
 At the age of 12, Dembélé started his career with Dundee United's youth system.
 He then moved to playing in their academy.
-Dembélé returned south of the border joining the Nike Football Academy in May 2016, he had a trial with Championship clubs Barnsley and Huddersfield Town in September 2016.
+Dembélé returned south of the border joining the Nike Football Academy in May 2016; he had trials with Championship clubs Barnsley and Huddersfield Town in September 2016.
 In May 2017, Dembélé moved to Grimsby Town signing his first professional contract.
 On 22 June 2018, he joined Peterborough United on a three-year deal for an undisclosed fee.
-On 31 January 2022, he joined AFC Bournemouth on a three-and-a-half year deal, for an undisclosed fee.

-Born in Ivory Coast, Dembélé is also eligible to represent England and Scotland at international level.
+He joined AFC Bournemouth in January 2022 on a three-and-a-half-year deal and spent the second half of the 2022–23 season on loan to French Ligue 1 club Auxerre before returning to the Championship with Birmingham City in July 2023.
+A year later, after Birmingham's relegation, he joined Oxford United.

 Club career

+Early career

-Dembélé was born in Ivory Coast.
-He relocated with his family to London in search of better footballing opportunities, before moving to Govan, Scotland in 2004.
+Dembélé was born in Bouaflé, Ivory Coast.
+He relocated with his family to London before moving to Govan, Scotland, in 2004.
 He attended Lourdes Secondary School in Glasgow, and started his career with Dundee United where he spent three years in their youth system.
 He then moved to Ayr United in their U20s academy team in 2015.

-Several amateur players including Dembélé attended the 'Nike Most Wanted' 2016 trials, where he won a place at the Nike Football Academy, he was the only Scottish player selected for the St George's Park outfit, developing his skills in front of elite coaches and mentors.
+Several amateur players including Dembélé attended the 'Nike Most Wanted' 2016 trials, where he won a place at the Nike Football Academy; he was the only Scottish player selected for the St George's Park outfit, developing his skills in front of elite coaches and mentors.
 While at the academy, he had trials with EFL Championship clubs Barnsley in August and Huddersfield Town in September 2016 and was due to sign for them, however, due to suffering an injury he was out for four months and went back to the Nike Academy in January 2017.